-Soft and chewy, studded with raisins and a just a touch of extra spice make these homemade oatmeal cookies truly something special.
+Soft and chewy, studded with raisins and just a touch of extra spice make these homemade Spiced Oatmeal Raisin cookies truly something special.

 It’s that time of year when you’re likely attending potlucks, or family gatherings, or cookie exchanges and you need a good, but easy recipe to whip up.

 Everyone thinks cookies, especially at Christmas, have to be show-stoppers.
 But who doesn’t appreciate a good old-fashioned cookie, like Mom or Grandma used to make?
 Oatmeal Raisin Cookies are a classic, and this recipe bumps them up one notch further by using the traditional cinnamon… and just the tiniest bit of cloves.

 You guys, the cloves are a game-changer.
 They give this cookie just a little something special.
 They aren’t overpowering, but instead blend nicely with the cinnamon and make these cookies feel extra warm and cozy.